 - By doing the above steps, 4 will be added at that specific position, and our resultant linked list will be: 1 → 4 → 2 → 3.

-We can get a clearer look of approach by looking at the dry run.
+We can get a clearer look at the approach by looking at the dry run.

-Algorithm on how to insert node at specific position in linked list
+The algorithm to insert a node at a specific position in a linked list is given below.

 - If the position where we are asked to insert pos is smaller than 1 or greater than the size of the list, it is invalid, and we will return.